 How Are Grades Calculated for Dual Enrollment Courses?

 Dual enrollment courses are graded much like any course, with a final grade determined by the professor.
 When it comes to how that grade shows up on high school transcripts, however, that depends on individual school districts.
 Individual school districts develop and determine how to apply a weighted grade or score for high school transcripts.
 Florida, Georgia, and South Carolina all have protocols for this, for example.
 Before enrolling in dual courses, make sure to review the grading/weighting/scoring criteria and methods for your individual school district.
 If the college or university you’re applying to accepts your dual enrollment credit, the grade you receive for the course will also appear on your college academic record.
 Make sure to discuss any course grading criteria with the admissions office or registrar at the schools to which you’re considering applying.

 How Hard Are Dual Enrollment Courses?

-Does Taking Dual Enrollment Courses Help Me During The Admissions Process?
+Can Dual Enrollment Help Me During the College Admissions Process?